dvddarias/docker-sync/README.md

 	RUN pip install mysqlclient psycopg2 django=="$DJANGO_VERSION"

 Everything is working ok until you need a new package installed on the image.
 Now you have to add the package to the first `RUN` command, rebuild and push it to the registry for everyone to download.

 These two `RUN` commands account for 240mb of the image and both layers are rebuilt, effectively making your whole team download these **240mb** again from the registry every time a new dependency is added to the image.

 With the command `docker-sync user@somewebserver.com django:latest` you would only transfer (with rsync) the compressed difference between the two images.
 In this case, if the package were for example `gettext` the whole update would only be around **~1mb** and no need to push or pull from any docker registry.

+##Installation

+	curl -L https://github.com/dvddarias/docker-sync/raw/master/docker-sync > /usr/local/bin/docker-sync
+	chmod +x /usr/local/bin/docker-sync

 ##Usage

 Lets assume you want to synchronize your local machine docker images with the ones on your `myamazingweb.com` server.
 You would run:

 	>> python3 docker-sync user@myamazingweb.com

 The output is something like:

 	Connecting to user@myamazingweb.com.